michaelmacinnis/oh/README.md

 # oh

 Oh is a Unix shell.
+If you've used other Unix shells, oh should feel familiar.
 The following commands behave as expected:

     echo "Hello, World!"
     cal 01 2030